armory/docs/content/en/docs/installation/armory-operator/_index.md

 ## How the Spinnaker Operator and the Armory Operator work

 The Operator is a custom controller of Kubernetes kind `Deployment`.
-The controller works with a [Kubernetes custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) named `SpinnakerService` to deploy and manage Spinnaker in your cluster.
+The Operator works with a [Kubernetes custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) named `SpinnakerService` to deploy and manage Spinnaker in your cluster.

 ### `SpinnakerService` Custom Resource Definition